How would you feel if those green direction boards at road junctions in your city are replaced by city maps?

-To help users explicitly in the context they are, companies are shifting to contextual help a.k.a context sensitive help, in place of lengthy online user manuals.
+To help users in the context they are in, companies are shifting to contextual help a.k.a context-sensitive help, in place of lengthy online user manuals.
 Contextual help provides concise information to users based on their current state and with minimal disruption in their ongoing workflow.

 There isn’t a lot of literature on contextual help, so let’s just try to understand it in its simplest form.
 And we will also give you a secret recipe that will help you create contextual help seamlessly, without any hindrance.

 What is Contextual Help?

 For website/web-app users, contextual help or context-sensitive help is a simple method of getting their queries resolved promptly.
 While using a help manual, users have to switch contexts, read and understand the mentioned steps and then get back to the context and replicate those steps.
 Complicated, isn’t it!?

 On the other hand, contextual help provides help so subtly that users do not even realize that they are making an effort to seek help.
 It’s called context-sensitive help because it provides concise information to users for the situation that is associated with the context in which they are working.